CONSERVATIVE DENTISTRY

 First, the most suitable anesthesia for the specific case is applied to the patient. (see dedicated section for details)

-Dam assembly
+Dam application

 THE RUBBER DAM